 - slightly hyperintense (35%) to grey matter

 - rarely hypointense to grey matter, usually in the setting of the so-called white epidermoid (the term refers to the T1 appearance) 2

 - often heterogeneous/dirty signal; higher than CSF

-- beware of flow artefact from CSF pulsation which can mimic this appearance
+- beware of flow artifact from CSF pulsation which can mimic this appearance

 - useful for differentiation from arachnoid cysts due to increased signal (due to a combination of abnormal restricted diffusion and T2 shine through), which is not seen with arachnoid cysts

 Treatment and prognosis